-Historic Doylestown Cemetery was founded in1849 as a Victorian garden cemetery by a group of compassionate citizens who purchased a 10 acre tract specifically for the purpose of starting a non-profit, non-demominational cemetery where all people are welcome regardless of race, creed, religion, financial status or nationality, and it has become one of the most beautiful, welcoming, and prominent cemetery's in Bucks County.
+Historic Doylestown Cemetery was founded in1849 as a Victorian garden cemetery by a group of compassionate citizens who purchased a 10 acre tract specifically for the purpose of starting a non-profit, non-demominational cemetery where all people are warmly recieved.
+It has become one of the most beautiful and welcoming cemeteries in Bucks County.

-Families, friends, and community members can find quiet comfort laying thier loved ones to rest among the traquil peace of the beautifully maintained arboraetum of old-growth trees, or experience the calming solitude of strolling the secure 33 landscaped acres maintained by a full-time grounds keeping staff.
+Families can find quiet comfort laying their loved ones to rest surrounded by the peace and tranquility of a beautifully maintained arboraetum, or stroll the secure 33 landscaped acres in calming solitude .

 We offer traditional full-sized graves for casket burials, two smaller grave sizes for the interment of cremated remains, and combination graves for the interment of full casket burial with the option of adding cremated remains in the same grave.